pingcap/tidb-operator/en/deploy-on-alibaba-cloud.md

 - An ECS instance as the bastion machine
 - A managed ACK (Alibaba Cloud Kubernetes) cluster with the following ECS instance worker nodes:

-    - An auto-scaling group of 2 * instances (2 cores, 2 GB RAM) as ACK mandatory workers for the system service like CoreDNS
+    - An auto-scaling group of 2 * instances (2 cores, 2 GB RAM).
+The default auto-scaling group of managed Kubernetes must have at least two instances to host the whole system service, like CoreDNS
     - An auto-scaling group of 3 * `ecs.g5.large` instances for deploying the PD cluster
     - An auto-scaling group of 3 * `ecs.i2.2xlarge` instances for deploying the TiKV cluster
     - An auto-scaling group of 2 * `ecs.c5.4xlarge` instances for deploying the TiDB cluster